Bryggen - meet the artists and designers behind the scenes!

 The passages and houses at Bryggen are called Holmedalsgården, Bellgården, Jacobfjorden, Bredsgården and Bugården.
 If you start by Holmedalsgården at one end of Bryggen, or Bugården, the other end, you’ll enter the different designer’s work spaces surrounded by the tools of their respective trades.

-“Natural raw materials and a constant endeavour to produce classic garments of quality ensures environmental sustainability.
+"Natural raw materials and a constant effort to produce classic garments of quality ensure environmental sustainability.
 Clothes should not be bought and discarded with the change of the season.
-They should be loved, forgotten and rediscovered and used for years.
-If you change your shape or your climate, pass your garment on to someone else,” she smiles.
-“Enjoy your sweater.
-Love it and it will last a very long time.”
+They should be loved, forgotten, rediscovered, and worn for years.
+Pass your garment on to someone who will love it just as much.
+These designs are made to last," she smiles.

 Instagram: @susanfosse

-In Jacobsfjorden 6b you’ll find Gunvor Rasmussen, a popular illustrator and book designer from Bergen.
-Gunvor specializes in ink, watercolor and hand lettering, with themes ranging from dark and wonderful deep-sea creatures to pink bubblegum epiphanies.
-Her monsters and sassy champagne ladies are popular with locals as well as travelers.
+In Jacobsfjorden 6-7A you will find Gunvor Rasmussen, a popular illustrator and book designer from Bergen.
+Gunvor specialises in an expression in ink and watercolour, with themes ranging from dark and fantastical deep-sea creatures to monsters, trolls and ghosts.
+Her illustrations are popular among both locals and visitors.

-Gunvor is one of the people who works to keep Bryggen and the artist scene relevant for locals.
+Gunvor is one of those working to keep Bryggen and the art scene relevant for the local community.

-“I don’t want people to think of Bryggen as a museum where nothing new is ever created, but a living thriving place full of good minds that love what they do.”
+"I want to help build the idea that Bryggen is not a museum, but a living place full of good ideas and people who love what they do."

 More info about Gunvor’s illustrations at gunvor.no